bcarr092/pyCovertAudio/README.md

     * **modifiers**: This section contains filter information.
 If the carrier frequency is modified this section must be updated according to the bandwidth requirements of the transmitted signal.
 * **[FHSS,OFDM]Transmitter.json**: Modulates a given text message using FHSS or OFDM, respectively, and produces a WAV file.
     * **fileName**: Path to the WAV file that will be created containing the modulated message
-    * **minimumFrequency** and **maximumFrequency**: Given that both FHSS and OFDM are multicarrier modulation schemes, these parameters define the passband that the schemes can use.
+    * **minimumFrequency** and **maximumFrequency**: Given that both FHSS and OFDM are multicarrier modulation schemes, these parameters define the passband that the schemes can operate within.
     * **data**: The text message that will be modulated
     * **modifiers**: This section contains filter information.
 If minimumFrequency or maximumFrequency are modified this section must be updated accordingly.
 * **[FHSS,OFDM]Receiver.json**: Demodulates a given WAV file using FHSS or OFDM, respectively, to recreate the text message the audio file contains.
     * **fileName**: Path to the WAV file to demodulate
-    * **minimumFrequency** and **maximumFrequency**: Given that both FHSS and OFDM are multicarrier modulation schemes, these parameters define the passband that the schemes can use.
+    * **minimumFrequency** and **maximumFrequency**: Given that both FHSS and OFDM are multicarrier modulation schemes, these parameters define the passband that the schemes can operate within.
     * **modifiers**: This section contains filter information.
 If the carrier frequency is modified this section must be updated accordingly.